tachyon-beep/storyteller/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome (particularly for plugins) but the development target is quiet volatile.
+Please see our [Contributors Policy](CONTRIBUTING.md) for more details.

 ## License